 Over time, they’ll be more tolerant of conditions and will produce a higher yield of fruits or vegetables for you to enjoy.

-Along with nutrients, there are other essential factors to pay close attention to.
-Here’s how to make them grow faster:
+Along with nutrients, which I discuss first, there are other essential factors to pay close attention to.
+Here’s how to make roots grow faster:

 Nitrogen does a lot to help plants grow.
 With regarding roots, nitrogen helps plants develop their root structure.